 - It helps you assess your website’s health by tracking errors, links, and other technical data.

 Reviewing this information can help you update your website to accurately target prospects.

 However, if you’re not experienced with making changes to your site, we recommend having a professional make the changes for you.
 Many technical changes can break your site if you’re not careful!

 Note: This guide will tell you how to verify your site with Google Analytics OR an HTML tag.
-This post does NOT include instructions for other verification methods. 🙂
+This post does not include instructions for other verification methods.

 You can follow along with the steps below with this checklist.

-Step 0: Requirements
+Step 1: Prior Requirements